icarito/physics-with-xo/12_tb_programming_tutorial.md

 1. Before starting it should be made clear that the author is not a programmer nor does he have the specific teaching skills necessary to convey this knowledge.
 This tutorial is only justified by the desire to convey the project in the hope that very competent people could assist readers to overcome any error committed here.

 2. Included content can be supplemented with the TB programming tutorial on the wiki of SUGAR LABS (SUGARLABS TURTLE BLOCKS) (in English).
-Those wishing to delve deeper in the subject, should consult the tutorial "BUTIÁ TORTUGA" (in Spanish), dramatically expanded with their educational robotics applications by the MINA group, creators of BUTIÁ Robot. [insert footnote here]
+Those wishing to delve deeper in the subject, should consult the tutorial "BUTIÁ TORTUGA" (in Spanish), dramatically expanded with their educational robotics applications by the MINA group, creators of BUTIÁ Robot. [^8]

+[^8]: The MINA group (Network Management - Artificial Intelligence) is a research group belonging to the Computing Institute of the Engineering School (*Universidad de la República*), that engages in teaching, research and extension in diverse topics related to Network Management and Artificial Intelligence applied to robotics.

     PYTHON DOC documentation should also be consulted.